txemavs/adata/README.md

 Build
 -----

-If you want to use the cx_freezer to create your own portable enviroment, check build.py and modify the inclusions.
+If you want to use the cx_freezer to create your own portable enviroment, check and modify build.py to select packages and run:

     <python> build.py build